Elastodynamic cloaking and field enhancement for soft spheres: Numerical implementation and illustrations

 One should keep in mind that any numerical implementation in a finite element package requires a Cartesian coordinate system.
 In our case, we used COMSOL where the transformed elastic tensors $\C'$ for the cloak and $\C'''$ for the PML had up to $81$ non-vanishing spatially varying entries.
 A good way to detect any flaw in the numerical implementation is to compare the solution to the problem for a time harmonic point source in an isotropic homogeneous medium (supplied with spherical elastic PML), see the center panel for $\eta=1$ in Figure \ref{3d_cloak_sphere_elastic_mesh}, with the solution to the same problem when we have cloaks surrounding certain soft spheres, as shown in other panels in Figure \ref{3d_cloak_sphere_elastic_mesh}, where we vary the $\eta$ parameter in the range $0.001$ (extremely soft sphere and cloak with nearly singular strongly anisotropic elasticity tensor with marked minor symmetry breaking) to $0.5$ (mildly soft sphere with weakly anisotropic and asymmetric elasticity tensor).
 The magnitude of the elastic displacement outside the cloaks is virtually indistinguishable from that of the center panel (case $\eta=1$).

-One can see in Figures \ref{3d_cloak_sphere_elastic3a}-\ref{3d_cloak_sphere_elastic3b} that the deformation of the elastic medium outside the cloak is nearly identical to that of the isotropic homogeneous elastic medium (we use the normalized density $\rho=1$ and Lam\'e parameters $\mu=1$ and $\lambda=2.3$, for respectively the shear modulus and the compressibility).
+For $\omega=3$ rad.s$^{-1}$ and $\eta=0.1,$ one can see in Figure \ref{3d_cloak_sphere_elastic3a} and Figure \ref{3d_cloak_sphere_elastic3b} that the deformation of the elastic medium outside the cloak is nearly identical to that of the isotropic homogeneous elastic medium (we use the normalized density $\rho=1$ and Lam\'e parameters $\mu=1$ and $\lambda=2.3$, for respectively the shear modulus and the compressibility).
 By comparison, the deformation of the elastic medium is clearly visible for the soft sphere (of normalized density $\rho=\eta^3$ and Lam\'e parameters $\mu=\eta$ and $\lambda=2.3\eta$) without the cloak.

-The small discrepancy between the upper and lower panels in Figures \ref{3d_cloak_sphere_elastic3a}-\ref{3d_cloak_sphere_elastic3b} is attributed to the artificial anisotropy induced by the mesh (it is not radially symmetric, see \cite{diatta-guenneauAPL2014}) and the small absorption due to PML.
-Plots of elastic deformation can be somewhat misleading, and we therefore add plots of the magnitude of the elastic displacement field in Figure \ref{3d_cloak_sphere_elastic3} (scattering by a soft sphere for angular frequencies varying in the range $2$ to $4.5$ rad.s$^{-1}$) and Figure \ref{3d_cloak_sphere_elastic2} (scattering by a soft sphere surrounded by the cloak for angular frequencies varying in the range $2$ to $4.5$ rad.s$^{-1}$), where it should be noticed that the shaded region behind the soft sphere in in Figure \ref{3d_cloak_sphere_elastic3} (drop of wave amplitude and phase shift), is almost completely removed in Figure \ref{3d_cloak_sphere_elastic2} thanks to the cloak.
+The small discrepancy between the upper and lower panels in Figure \ref{3d_cloak_sphere_elastic3a}, third column, is attributed to the artificial anisotropy induced by the mesh (it is not radially symmetric, see \cite{diatta-guenneauAPL2014}) and the small absorption due to PMLs.

+Plots of elastic deformation can be somewhat misleading, and we therefore add plots of the magnitude of the elastic displacement field, for $\eta=0.1,$ in Figure \ref{3d_cloak_sphere_elastic3} (scattering by a soft sphere) and Figure \ref{3d_cloak_sphere_elastic2} (scattering by a soft sphere surrounded by the cloak) both for angular frequencies varying in the range $2$ to $4.5$ rad.s$^{-1}$, where it should be noticed that the shaded region behind the soft sphere in Figure \ref{3d_cloak_sphere_elastic3} (drop of wave amplitude and phase shift), is almost completely removed in Figure \ref{3d_cloak_sphere_elastic2} thanks to the cloak.
 Upon inspection of these two figures, one can clearly see that the elastic field scattered by a soft sphere clothed with the cloak is virtually indistinguishable from bare isotropic elastic space.

+However, these results may not be representative of the cloak's behavior at other frequencies.
+It is also possible that other parameters $\eta$ lead to cloaks offering a better wave protection.
+Figure \ref{3d_cloak_sphere_elastic_mesh} shows the magnitude of the displacement field for $\omega=3$ rad.s$^{-1}$ and for 7 values of $\eta$ ranging from $0.001$ to $0.5.$